2024-25 Edition

 The Department of Biological Chemistry provides advanced training to individuals who are interested in understanding the fine regulation of the biological processes, structural basis of the regulation, and the identification of targets for disease managements.
 Faculty research interests are diverse with emphases on several areas of basic and translational research: epigenetic regulation of gene expression; circadian rhythm and metabolism; chromatin structure and function; DNA repair and DNA damage responses; telomerase and telomere regulation; ubiquitin regulation in metabolism and cell cycle; signal transduction and transcription regulation in development and disease manifestation; molecular mechanisms of stem cell regulation and tumorigenesis; genomic and bioinformatics.
 Students are trained and exposed to technical expertise in all facets of current biological sciences.
 Established core research facilities are available in which students have access to a microarray and high-throughput sequencing core facility, electron microscopy, atomic force microscopy, confocal imaging center, mass spectroscopy, flow cytometry, transgenic core laboratories, biopolymer sequencing and synthesis laboratories, and other resources.

-The Department offers training to graduate students under the auspices of the School of Medicine and in conjunction with the gateway program in Cellular and Molecular Biosciences (CMB) as well as the Mathematical, Computational, and Systems Biology (MCSB) program.
-Students are eligible to enter the Department program after meeting the specific requirements of the CMB gateway curriculum or by direct application to the Department.
+The Department offers training to graduate students under the auspices of the School of Medicine and in conjunction with the gateway program in Cellular and Molecular Biosciences (CMB) and the Mathematical, Computational, and Systems Biology (MCSB) program.
+Students are eligible to enter the Department program after meeting the specific requirements of the CMB gateway curriculum, by direct application to the Department or through the M.D./Ph.D.
+Medical Scientist Training Program (MSTP).
 The Department program leads to the Ph.D. in Biomedical Sciences, awarded after successful completion of all requirements.
 Students admitted into the combined program who select a research advisor in the Department begin thesis research in the second year.
 Students are required to attend and participate in the departmental research seminars.
 In addition, students are required to complete two advanced-level graduate courses subsequent to entering the Department’s Ph.D. concentration.
 In the third year, students take the advancement-to-candidacy examination for the Ph.D. by presenting and defending a proposal for specific dissertation research.
 The normative time for completion of the Ph.D. is five years; students who make exceptional progress on their thesis projects are encouraged to complete the Ph.D. sooner.
 The maximum time permitted is seven years.

 Faculty